 In addition to drug dispensing contact lenses, there are also pressure-monitoring contacts, implantable medicine pumps, eye-glasses that increase the wearer’s field of vision, and technology that sends visual signals directly to the brain.

 Government funding for scientific research may be plentiful, and clinically-promising treatments are brought to market thanks to venture capitalists.
 But funding that moves high-risk, high reward experiments—ones that could lead to innovative new treatments or even a cure for glaucoma—out of the lab and into the clinic, is scarce.

 Researchers often see their promising new therapies halted early in the pipeline, making it impossible for them to ever successfully apply for FDA approval, or bring their revolutionary concepts to market in order to help glaucoma patients.
 Additionally, researchers may feel pressured to alter their design, methodology, or area of research to maintain government funding.

 According to their website, the NIH invests nearly $32.3 billion annually in medical research. $815 million is earmarked for eye health and vision-related disease.
 That money goes to:

-Glaucoma Research Foundation is dedicated to finding a cure for glaucoma, having invested $40 million in glaucoma research programs, including over 200 one-year grants.
-This GRF-funded research has led to over 200 publications.
+Glaucoma Research Foundation is dedicated to finding a cure for glaucoma, having invested $50 million in glaucoma research programs, including over 275 one-year grants.
+This GRF-funded research has led to more than 200 publications.

 GRF has also worked to speed up the pace of discovery by creating a unique collaborative research program called Catalyst for a Cure, which has helped define glaucoma as a neurodegenerative disease, shifted the focus of research to protecting retinal nerve cells, and identified new biomarkers to indicate the earliest signs of glaucoma and help guide treatment to preserve vision.